tw4l/brunnhilde/README.md

 pip install brunnhilde
 ```

-Once Brunnhilde is installed, you can call it with:
+Once Brunnhilde is installed, you should have a command line utility that can be called as follows:

 ```
-python brunnhilde.py [OPTIONS]
+brunnhilde.py [OPTIONS]
 ```

 ### Running Brunnhilde